Firefighters and police at the scene of incident in York city centre

-Three crews are in Church Street, near St Sampson's Square, as of 6.45pm tonight (Thursday, January 26).
+At least three crews were called to Church Street, near St Sampson's Square, shortly before 6.45pm tonight (Thursday, January 26) after a fire is believed to have been reported at fish and chip restaurant Mr Chippy.

-Crews are understood to be dealing with an incident at a fish and chips takeaway.

 Thursday night chippy tea is cancelled.
 Turned the corner to the heart stopping sinking gut feeling at such a sight outside a hard working local business.
 Pleased to hear nobody was hurt and fire was small.
 Hope Mr Chippy is back serving the community soon @yorkpress @theyorkmix pic.twitter.com/iOQszlQT7u— Michelle (@_misshell_) January 26, 2023